UoB-COMSM0166/2026-group-10/README.md

 The game logic runs on this Worker thread at a fixed tick rate of 60 updates per second.
 It is responsible for all core simulations, including entity movement, collision detection, damage calculations, and state management.
 Importantly, the Worker does not handle any input or output directly.
 Instead, it receives messages from the main thread and executes the appropriate functions to modify the game state accordingly.

-The front-end (main thread) is responsible for all user-facing operations: rendering the scene, playing sound effects, managing the user interface, and processing hardware input from the mouse and keyboard.
+The front-end (main thread) is responsible for all user facing operations: rendering the scene, playing sound effects, managing the user interface, and processing hardware input from the mouse and keyboard.
 To display the game correctly, the front-end periodically requests snapshots of the current game state from the Worker thread.
 These snapshots contain essential information such as the hero’s health, the position of every entity, and other dynamic elements.
 Meanwhile, player input is captured on the main thread, translated into structured commands, and sent to the Worker for processing.

 Each game instance is managed by a `GameManager` class, which provides two essential tools: a `Clock` and an `EventEmitter`.
 The Clock handles timing-related functionality for the game logic, including manual updates, starting, pausing, and resuming the simulation.
 The `EventEmitter` enables clean communication between different parts of the codebase by broadcasting events, each consisting of an `id` and an optional `payload`.
 This system allows classes to listen for specific events and respond accordingly in a decoupled manner.